Yu-Hong-Wang/yuhongwang.github.io/contents/awards.md

-- Outstanding Graduate Award (CUMT), 2025.
+- School-level Outstanding Student - 2023

-- National Scholarship for Graduate Student, 2024.

-- First-Prize Scholarship (CUMT), 2024.

-- First-Prize Scholarship (CUMT), 2023.

-- Freshman Scholarship (CUMT), 2022.

-- Outstanding Graduation Project Award (Jiangsu Province), 2022.

-- First-Prize Enterprise Scholarship (CUMT), 2020.

-- First-Prize Scholarship (CUMT), 2019.
+- First Prize in the Provincial Division of the National College Students' Mathematics Competition - 2023, 2024

+- First Prize in the Provincial Division of the National College Students' Mathematical Modeling Competition - 2024

+- Excellent Completion of a Provincial-Level University Student Innovation Training Program Project - 2024

+- School-level Outstanding Communist Youth League Member - 2023